mongodb/docs-cluster-to-cluster-sync/source/includes/api/facts/namespace-explanation.rst

 you have to :ref:`restart the filtered sync <c2c-change-filter>` from the beginning.

-For more details, see: :ref:`c2c-filtered-sync`.
+For more details, see :ref:`c2c-filtered-sync`.

 For current limitations, see: :ref:`c2c-filtering-limitations`.